Lysandr/My-MS-Thesis/README.md

 # MS_thesis
 Work in progress.
-Title and signers not yet determined.
+Title and signers not yet finalized.